Georges Blun

-Early life, World War I and the interwar years
+Early life and World War I

 Georges Blun was born to a French family on 1 June 1893 in the then German-held region of Alsace-Lorraine.
 He was married to a fellow journalist.
-He worked for the British MI5, as well as French intelligence during World War I. In 1920 he was expelled from Switzerland for conducting "clandestine activities" and communist agitation.
+He worked for the British MI5, as well as French intelligence during World War I.

+The interwar years

+In 1920 he was expelled from Switzerland for conducting "clandestine activities" and communist agitation.
 By 1925, he had grown close to the leadership of the Communist Party of the Soviet Union.

 From 1925 to 1930 he worked in the Weimar Republic as a correspondent for various newspapers, such as Journal des débats.

 In 1928, it was reported that following publication of a controversial ('distorted') article on the Silvesternacht (New Year's Eve) in Berlin in a Paris paper, he resigned his chairmanship of the Association of Foreign Press and made an apology visit to the government press department.

 He returned to Switzerland in 1939 after having worked as a journalist in Berlin for a considerable amount of time.